zackforbing/ruby-submissions/1511/module_4_assignments/scale-up-wk-5/chelsea-johnson-wk-5.md

 - Elastic search instead of current location/tech search.
 - When you view details for a job resulting from a search and go back to the root page, your previous search results disappear.
 May need to implement some kind of caching.
 - More testing would be nice, do not have tests for all components right now.
-- Refactoring of components (break out SearchBarAndListings component into two separate components.).
+- Refactoring of components (break out SearchBarAndListings component into two separate components).

 ### Please feel free to ask any other questions or make any other statements below!
 - Don't have any, was a good experience!